 Tour is available seven days a week from February through October.
 For off-season requests, which usually can be accommodated, please contact us directly.
 All admission fees included.

 Chambord, Chenonceau More Tour Itinerary

-Built on the site of an old mill on the River Cher, Chenonceau was disassembled, torched, demolished and rebuilt successively from the 11th century until 1513.
+Built on the site of an old mill on the River Cher, Chenonceau was disassembled, torched, demolished and rebuilt successively from the 11th century until the 16th century.
 It's famous for the arched bridge at its base joining the château to the river's opposite bank.